EskimoBear/cress-ruby/README.md

 [eson](https://github.com/EskimoBear/eson) compiler implemented in ruby.

 ##Compiling
-To compile an eson file call the `complile` method with the file path of the eson program.
+To compile an eson file call the `compile` method with the file path of the eson program.

 ```ruby
 Eson.compile('program.eson')